Agent Control Plane Reference Architecture (ACP-RA)

 A work unit binds:

-a scope context (trust scope hash + policy bundle hash).
+a scope context (trust scope hash + policy bundle hash)

-budgets (initial allocation + delegated allowances).
+budgets (initial allocation + delegated allowances)

-dependencies (work-unit DAG and blocking conditions).
+dependencies (work-unit DAG and blocking conditions)

-checkpoint policy (what is persisted, when, and how to resume).
+checkpoint policy (what is persisted, when, and how to resume)

-sandbox provenance (execution environment identifiers / attestations where available).
+sandbox provenance (execution environment identifiers / attestations where available)

-evidence root (the stable anchor used to query all actions/messages/artifacts for this work unit).
+evidenceRootHash; the stable anchor used to query all actions/messages/artifacts for this work unit, anchored in the Evidence Ledger)

 Work units are how the Department supervises autonomy at scale: humans do not “watch every tool call,” they supervise work units, review diffs, and intervene on escalation triggers.

-Policy bundle
+Policy Bundle

 A signed, versioned set of policy rules consumed by enforcement points: